luc-tielen/blog/site/posts/lessons_learned_compiling_to_webassembly.md

 Since I chose the `wasm32` target, I had to provide implementations for all of these.
 I will briefly go over how I did this in the next sections.

+_EDIT_: `@keithw` on the [WASM discord](https://discord.gg/jwCC7jS) pointed out that an alternative to my approach is to link against [wasi-libc](https://github.com/WebAssembly/wasi-libc) to provide the missing functions for you.
+But I'm leaving my original approach here for completeness.
+Thanks Keith!

 ### malloc and free

 The `malloc` and `free` syscalls are used for allocating memory in an